What happens during the international protection process?

 Social Welfare:

 If you require social welfare support, you should apply for a relevant payment as soon as possible at your local Intreo Office (e.g jobseekers allowance, disability allowance etc).
-You are no longer to the daily expenses allowance and this might be cut suddenly.
+You are no longer entitled to the daily expenses allowance and this might be cut suddenly.

 Leaving IPAS accommodation: